Mumeemagic is reader-supported. When you buy through links on our site, we may earn an affiliate commission

 The better options will have you choose a diaper that is free of fragrances, dyes, latex, TBT, dioxins, chlorine bleach and other chemical additives.
 However, you may find that you want an option better for your budget while removing the most harmful irritants that can be present in diapers.
 The best options would be Huggies or LUVs for their removal of harmful additives while keeping their prices low and sympathetic to your budget.

-The best eco-friendly option is the cloth diaper, but the extra work required to use them makes it a deterrent for a baby on the go.
+One of the best eco-friendly overnight diapers option is the cloth diaper, but the extra work required to use them makes it a deterrent for a baby on the go.
 It’s not always convenient to change a cloth diaper while running errands or anywhere outside of the home.
 Trying to mix convenience with greener options often leads to you purchasing disposable options anyway.

 For the eco-friendly disposable diaper, Honest and Babyganics are the front runners on this side of the debate.
 Building diapers that are constructed out of sustainable resources while taking into consideration how sensitive a baby’s skin is makes these the top choices.